Medically reviewed by Drugs.com. Last updated on May 2, 2022.

 an electrolyte imbalance (such as low levels of potassium or magnesium in your blood); or

-FDA pregnancy category D. Do not use Tykerb if you are pregnant.
-It could harm the unborn baby.
-Use effective birth control, and tell your doctor if you become pregnant during treatment.
 It is not known whether lapatinib passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while you are taking Tykerb.
+You should not breast-feed while you are taking this medicine.

 How should I take Tykerb?

 Take Tykerb exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

-Tykerb comes with patient instructions for safe and effective use.
-Follow these directions carefully.
+Read all patient information, medication guides, and instruction sheets provided to you.
 Ask your doctor or pharmacist if you have any questions.
-Be sure to also read the medication guide or patient instructions for capecitabine (Xeloda) or letrozole (Femara).
+Be sure to also read the medication guides for Xeloda or Femara.

 Take Tykerb on an empty stomach, at least 1 hour before or 1 hour after a meal.

-Do not crush a Tykerb tablet.
-Swallow the pill whole.
-The medicine from a crushed or broken pill can be dangerous if it gets on your skin.
-If this occurs, wash your skin with soap and water and rinse thoroughly.
-You may swallow each Tykerb tablet one at a time, but take the entire dose (all 5 or 6 tablets) at the same time each day.
+You may swallow each tablet one at a time, but take the entire dose (all 5 or 6 tablets) at the same time each day.

 What happens if I miss a dose?